 The department accepts applications one or twice per year, depending on the number of vacancies.
 Applications are only accepted when the recruitment process is open and must be completed online.
 To complete an application, or sign up for email notification of job openings, please visit: Human Resources Current Job Openings page.

-If you do not have previous firefighting education, or experience, you will be provided with the equipment and support needed to complete State of Wisconsin entry-level firefighter training which is provided by the Madison Area Technical College.
+If you do not have previous firefighting education, or experience, you may qualify for the Sponsorship Program.
+Participants are provided with the equipment and support needed to receive the following State of Wisconsin certifications, provided through Madison College: Entry-Level Firefighter (60-hour course), Firefighter I (36-hour course), and Hazardous Materials Operations (20-hour course).

-Upon completion of entry level firefighter training, you will be required to complete the Fitchburg Fire Department’s New Recruit Training (approximately 20 hours).
-This training will cover the use of Self Contained Breathing Apparatus, Engine Company operations, Ladder Company Operations, Extrication and Radio Communications.
+When a new recruit joins the FFD, they are required to complete the Department’s New Recruit Training (approximately 72 hours).
+This training covers the use of Self Contained Breathing Apparatus, Engine Company operations, Ladder Company Operations, Extrication and Radio Communications.
 The training culminates with a written examination and a minimum skills test.

 Full department drills are scheduled for the first Tuesday of each month from 6:30 - 9 p.m.
-During the week containing the third Tuesday of each month, a firefighter is also required to attend one of the platoon-level drills that are held from 6:30 - 9 p.m. on Tuesday, Wednesday, and Thursday of that week.
+A firefighter is also required to complete platoon-level drills that assigned for the month in addition to the monthly full department drill.

-Paid-on-call firefighters are paid a wage of $8.50/hour for drill attendance and are encouraged to attend one full department drill and one assigned platoon-level drill each month.
+Paid-on-call firefighters are paid for drill attendance and are encouraged to attend one full department drill and complete assigned platoon-level drills each month.
 Using a 12-month rolling average, paid-on-call firefighters are required to attend at least 50% of the scheduled full department drills and 50% of their assigned platoon-level training.

 Who to Contact

-If you would like to explore this opportunity further, please contact Deputy Fire Chief Richard Roth via email, or by calling 278-2980 and leaving a message.
+If you would like to explore this opportunity further, please contact email@example.com via email, or by calling 270-7070 and leaving a message.